Building stream combinators

 At the beginning of the poll_next function, only a Pin<&mut Self> is given.
 It has to be “undressed” to a mutable reference to the state object Map.
 This happens through a process called projection, which is essentially just calling get_mut on Pin.

 I will now focus on more complicated stream combinators.
 These are functions that take one or more input streams and output an output stream.
-I sometimes call the output stream an aggregate stream and the process stream aggregation.
+I will call such higher-order functions stream combinators from now on.

 Flattening nested streams